Halloween Pet Hazards

 For those that like to play along, be sure the costume will not hinder normal movement or breathing.
 Also, keep watch that there are no choking hazards on the costume or that your fur-baby does not try to eat the costume to get it off.
 Most pets will tolerate a costume for at least long enough for a few pictures, but never force your reluctant pet to dress up.

 Keep pets safe from cruel people looking to prank or hurt your pets.
 Do not leave them unattended outside on Halloween, the day before or after.
 Be especially mindful if you own a black cat.

 Make sure all pets are licensed and Microchipped with up-to-date registration.
 Stressed dogs and cats will often dart out the door when trick-or-treaters are collecting their candy.
 Keep your pets behind closed doors as they are often frightened of loud children, people knocking at the door, and doorbells.

-Halloween Dangers For Dogs and Cats
+Halloween Dangers for Dogs and Cats

 If you are leaving your pets home alone, make sure they are comfortable with a radio or TV on to lessen the noise from outside.
-Keeping them in upstairs rooms or rooms in the back of the house may also help.
+Keeping them in upstairs rooms or rooms at the back of the house may also help.

 Call your closest World of Animals Veterinary Hospital at 267-800-PETS if your pet should ingest any candy or get into any scary predicament on Halloween.